Earth Restorer’s Guide to Permaculture

 - With decades of hands-on teaching experience in a wide range of settings and circumstances, Rosemary Morrow brings a lifetime of global knowledge to this completely revised and updated edition of her classic text, Earth User’s Guide to Permaculture

 - Foreword by Indian scholar, environmental activist, food sovereignty advocate, ecofeminist and author, Dr Vandana Shiva

 - 2021 marked the start of the United Nations Decade on Ecosystem Restoration.
 In recognition, Earth Restorer’s Guide to Permaculture equips readers with the tools, and 40-years of evidence-based permaculture practice, to lead the restoration movement

 - Printed in Australia

 Earth Restorer’s Guide to Permaculture covers practical permaculture essentials such soils, water, microclimates, trees, seeds, design, pattern literacy, pests and weeds.
-It has new chapters on marine permaculture, ‘crowded margins’ (including refugee camps), emerging economic models, livelihoods, and patterns in nature and their design applications.

-It shows us that by working in our local patch we can help restore our global ecosystems.
 As part of a growing call to action, Earth Restorer’s Guide to Permaculture entreats and empowers us to launch a new restorative relationship with all life.